 A Highly Diverse Population Made Up of Locals and Foreigners

-As of June 2022, Singapore has a total population of 5.64 million.
+As of June 2022, Singapore has a population of 5.6 million.
 Of this number, 4.07 million are Singapore citizens and permanent residents while 1.56 million are non-residents.
 About 1 in every 4 people living in Singapore comes from other countries, but many Singapore citizens and residents can also trace their ancestry beyond the shores of the city-state.
 Aside from living and working together, many of the people in Singapore find partners from another ethnic, religious, or cultural community.
-Inter-ethnic marriages among citizens are quite common at 1 in every 6 unions, while transnational couples make up 1 in every 3 marriages among citizens.
+Inter-ethnic marriages among citizens are quite common, while transnational couples make up 1 in every 3 marriages among citizens.

 The Wide Availability of Excellent International Schools